Are you using negative keywords?

 In your report, you can filter your results by the terms that yield the highest impressions and click-through-rates.
 If you notice any terms you initially added as keywords aren’t yielding the returns you had hoped, you can add them as negative and focus instead on the keywords that perform the best.

-You can also use Google’s Keyword Tool to help with negative keywords.
+You can also use Google’s Keyword Planner as a negative keyword finder.

-To access the tool, go to your AdWords account and access the Tools section.
+To access the tool, go to your Google Ads account and navigate to the Keyword Planner.

 There, you’ll enter a keyword (or keywords) you would like to target.